-We compete with life science, pharmaceutical and biotechnology companies, some of whom are our customers, who are substantially larger than we are and potentially capable of developing new approaches that could make our products and technology obsolete or develop their own internal capabilities that compete with our products.
+We compete with life science, pharmaceutical and biotechnology companies, some of whom are our customers, who are substantially larger than we are and potentially capable of developing new approaches that could make our products and technology obsolete or develop their own internal capabilities that compete with our products, making it difficult for us to implement our strategies for revenue growth.

 The market for biologics components products and services in the biopharmaceutical development, life science research, and diagnostics space is intensely competitive, rapidly evolving, significantly affected by new product introductions and other market activities by industry participants and subject to rapid technological change.
 We also expect increased competition as additional companies enter our market and as more advanced technologies become available.
 We compete with other providers of outsourced biologics components products and services.
 We also compete with the in-house discovery, development and commercial manufacturing functions of pharmaceutical and biotechnology companies.
 Many of our competitors, which in some cases are also our customers, are large, well-capitalized companies with significantly greater resources and market share than we have.
 They may undertake their own development of products that are substantially similar to or compete with our products and they may succeed in developing products that are more effective or less costly than any that we may develop.
-These competitors may be able to spend more aggressively on product and service development, marketing, sales and other initiatives than we can.
+Customers may believe that larger companies are better able to compete as sole source suppliers, and therefore prefer to purchase from such businesses.
+Additionally, our competitors may be able to spend more aggressively on product and service development, marketing, sales and other initiatives than we can.
 Many of these competitors also have: